Skip to main content

 Year 9

-In year 9 the key thread running through all topics will be the use of the simple future tense.
-Students will also meet key imperfect past phrases via linguistic routines as well as developing the use of the past and use more complex opinions.
+In year 9 the key thread running through all topics will be the use of the imperfect tense.
+Students will also revisit key past tense phrases via linguistic routines as well as developing the use of the near future and more complex opinions.

 Students will compare festivals and other cultural aspects throughout the year.